vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_create.md

   -h, --help                               help for create
       --no-routing-rules                   (Advanced) Do not create routing rules while creating the workflow.
 See the reference documentation for limitations if you use this flag.
       --on-ddl string                      What to do when DDL is encountered in the VReplication stream.
 Possible values are IGNORE, STOP, EXEC, and EXEC_IGNORE. (default "IGNORE")
-      --source-keyspace string             Keyspace where the tables are being moved from (required).
+      --source-keyspace string             Keyspace where the tables are being moved from.
       --source-shards strings              Source shards to copy data from when performing a partial moveTables (experimental).
       --source-time-zone string            Specifying this causes any DATETIME fields to be converted from the given time zone into UTC.
       --stop-after-copy                    Stop the MoveTables workflow after it's finished copying the existing rows and before it starts replicating changes.